dlhamilton/LPSB-Learn-GCSE-CS/README.md

 ***

 ## Wireframes
-Below are the designs that I used to build the site.
+Below are the designs that I can use to build the site.
 I have used the user story numbers to link where I can meet the goal in my design.
 This will help me to think about the users needs as I build the page.

 ### Index Page Design<br>
 User Story Number - 8, 14, 15<br>